 You really have your choice of where you want to fly to try their great business class product.
-Getting to Europe will cost 70,000 miles, or you could use 80,000 to see Africa, the Middle East, and many parts of Asia.
-For 75,000 miles, you could visit Japan.
+Getting to Europe will cost 70,000 miles, or you could use 80,000 to see Africa.
+For 80,000 miles, you could visit Japan.

 Alternatively, you could just fly to Istanbul and enjoy an amazing city!
 However, if you have a connection, you can experience Turkish Airlines’ amazing business class lounge.

 If your connection time is long enough, you could even get out of the airport to visit Istanbul for a few hours before visiting the lounge to relax, have a drink, and get a bite to eat before your flight.

 5. Experience First Class With Thai Airways (145K United Miles)

 This is an award travel experience you won’t want to miss.
 While not the most well-known airline in the U.S., THAI Airways should be on your list if you’re looking for a fun travel adventure to or from Asia.

 For 145,000 United miles, you will not only be able to enjoy a nice first class product between Europe and Bangkok, but you can also access the Thai Airways First Class lounge if departing from or connecting in Bangkok.
 This is really where Thai Airways sets itself apart.

 If you’re flying out of Bangkok, you’ll even have access to a “first class only” check-in area.
 From there you can head to the lounge and visit the Royal Orchid Spa to enjoy an hour-long massage.
 Now, that’s a great way to prepare for a flight!

 Keep in mind that at the moment, Thai Airways does not fly to the U.S. However, you can connect through Europe on a Star Alliance partner and catch a ride on a Thai Airways A380 to Bangkok.